Border city Dandong expects trade boom with North Korea

 Chinese investor confidence depends on North Korea, said Lü Chao, a research fellow at the Liaoning Academy of Social Sciences.

 "If North Korea, as it has said, focuses on developing the economy, it will definitely comply with international rules in attracting foreign investment.
-Then the country's investment environment may see improvement."
+Then the country's investment environment may see improvement," he said.

-Perhaps a more urgent problem is the China-North Korea Friendship Bridge: built in the 1940s and repaired several times.
-The bridge seems unlikely to meet a potential surge in logistical needs.

-Chinese business-people and residents of Dandong hope the new Yalu River Bridge in Dandong's new city area can open as soon as possible, sparking trade vitality.